 Students planning to major in Human Biology should first fill out the online questionnaire for prospective majors to help ascertain whether this major is right for them.
 After that, interested students should schedule a meeting with the Human Biology advisor to plan their curriculum.

 Students who would like to gain a holistic understanding of Human Biology, but are unable to take the core course sequence are encouraged to consider the Certificate in Human Biology.

-Please feel free to peruse this Website for information on B.A. and B.S. courses, curriculum, areas of concentration, and Area Certificates.
+Please feel free to peruse this Website for information on B.A. and B.S. courses, curriculum, areas of concentration, and Human Biology Certificate.
+The College of Arts & Sciences Bulletin is the official source of information on major requirements.
 Andy Ruff, the Human Biology Program’s academic advisor is also ready to assist you with any questions you may have:

 To apply for a Peer Instructor position in HUBI B200 or B300 for the next semester, please fill out the application and email (firstname.lastname@example.org) or deliver to Diane Richardson in Sycamore Hall 046.